 Display size distribution share

-The ‘normal’ sized hdpi resolution display (3″-5″ 240dpi) market share decreased from 35.4% to 34.6%.
-Normal sized xhdpi displays registered slight increase, to 34.8% from 34.3%.
+The ‘normal’ sized hdpi resolution display (3″-5″ 240dpi) market share decreased from 33.5% to 32.5%.
+Normal sized xhdpi displays increased to 35.1%, up from 34.8%.
 MDPI also managed increased marketshare.
 HDPI and XHDPI resolution displays now hold 70%+ marketshare.
 The increase in higher resolution and large display share shows that users are more interested in devices with bigger display size and also prefer higher resolution.

 Reference set of six generalized densities: